devtut/generate/docs/mysql/joins-join-3-table-with-the-same-name-of-id.md

 ---
-metaTitle: "JOINS: Join 3 table with the same name of id."
+metaTitle: "MySQL - JOINS: Join 3 table with the same name of id."
 description: "Join 3 tables on a column with the same name"
 ---